chipkent/test-dh-docker-vscode/README.md

 1. Click on the green `><` icon in the bottom left, and select `Open Folder in Container...`

 Now, your VS Code development session will happen inside of a standardized container.

+## Remote debugging

+1. Run `docker compose up --build` from the console.
+2. Launch `Python: Attach 10001` from the VS Code Run/Debug window.
+3.